ucbepic/docetl/docs/concepts/operators.md

 - docetl provides several operators, each tailored for specific unstructured data processing tasks.
 - By default, operations are parallelized on your data using multithreading for improved performance.

+!!! tip "Caching in docetl"

+    docetl employs caching for all LLM calls and partially-optimized plans.
+The cache is stored in the `.docetl/cache` and `.docetl/llm_cache` directories within your home directory.
+This caching mechanism helps to improve performance and reduce redundant API calls when running similar operations or reprocessing data.

 ## Common Attributes

 All operators share some common attributes: